lcthomas/eng696s20/schedule.md

 ## Tuesday, March 17: CLASS BEGINS AT 12:30 PM

 Due by 12 am Wednesday, March 18:
-* Full draft of workshop 4 writing
+* Full draft of workshop 4 writing (Gil)

-This week's workshops (2 people will sign up for this week):
+This week's workshops (2 people will sign up for this week): Alex and Suchi

 This class will be slightly different from our other workshop weeks in that we will workshop the work of 2 people.
 Because of this, our class will begin earlier than usual, at 12:30, so that we will have time to workshop both pieces.